readyready15728/misc/awakemud-notes.md

 * Doc Sihn's Chipware at the Redmond Way Mall sells and installs various chipjack-related cyberware.
-* Gustav's Military Surplus in the Redmond Way Mall sells ammunition, rucksacks, vision-enhancing glasses and various accessiories.
+* Gustav's Military Surplus in the Redmond Way Mall sells ammunition, rucksacks, vision-enhancing glasses and various accessiories, such as bipods.
 * Redmond Wholesale Furniture in the Redmond Way Mall sells, well, furniture.
 * Ocular Adjustments Inc. in the Redmond Way Mall sells and installs optical cyberware.